dtex/neuron/README.md

 More features may be added in the future, so keep me posted on how you use it.

-### Creating Jobs
+### Managing Jobs
-Creating jobs in jobber is easy.
+Managing jobs in jobber is easy.
 Jobber doesn't assume anything about the internal structure of the properties for each of your jobs except that they have a function called `work()`.
-Each JobManager is designed to process one instance of a Job, creating many workers which may be added by calling the `start()` method.
+Each JobManager is designed to process one instance of a Job.

 Here's a quick sample of creating a manager and adding a job.